-ELEMENTARY EDUCATION COURSES (ELE)

-ELE 3360 Teaching Social Science (3)

-This course provides a study of the varied dimensions of instruction in social sciences.
+Internship in Electronics Engineering Technology (1-3) EET 4498 Supervised work experience in the biotechnology industry, governmental agency, business, or other working environment in which a student will learn and apply pertinent professional skills.
+ELEMENTARY EDUCATION COURSES (ELE) Teaching Social Science (3) ELE 3360 This course provides a study of the varied dimensions of instruction in social sciences.
 Emphasis is placed on appropriate instruction and resources, including technology for the instruction of students in grades K-6.
 Prerequisite: admission to TEP.

-Co-requisite: ELE L360.

-ELE L360 Teaching Social Science Lab (1)

-This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in social sciences.
+Teaching Social Science Lab (1) ELE L360 This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in social sciences.
 Prerequisite: admission to TEP.
 Co-requisite: ELE 3360.
 ELE 3361 Teaching Natural Science (3) This course provides a study of the varied dimensions of instruction in natural sciences.
 Emphasis is placed on appropriate instruction and resources, including technology for the instruction of students in grades K-6.
 Prerequisite: admission to TEP.
-Co-requisite: ELE L361.
-Teaching Natural Science Lab (1) ELE L361 This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in natural science.
+ELE L361 Teaching Natural Science Lab (1) This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in natural science.
 Prerequisite: admission to TEP.
 Co-requisite: ELE 3361.
 ELE 3362 Teaching Mathematics (3) This course provides a study of the varied dimensions of instruction in mathematics.
 Emphasis is placed on appropriate instruction and resources, including technology for the instruction of students in grades K-6.
-Prerequisites: admission to TEP, completion of MTH 2251 or MTH 2252 with a grade of C or Co-requisite: ELE L362.

-ELE L362 Teaching Mathematics Lab (1) This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in mathematics.
+Prerequisites: admission to TEP, completion of MTH 2251 or MTH 2252 with a grade of C or ELE L362 Teaching Mathematics Lab (1) This course includes Lab/Field-oriented experiences designed to enhance understanding of varied dimensions of instruction in mathematics.
 Prerequisites: admission to TEP, completion of MTH 2251 and 2252 with a grade of C or better.
 Co-requisite: ELE 3362.
 ELE 4454 Internship Seminar for Elementary Education (3) This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels and those of personal interest.
 The scope of the course ranges from juvenile law, classroom management professionalism, professional development for teachers and other course topics.
 Prerequisite: admission to TEP.
-Co-requisite: ELE Internship ELE 4474 Internship in Elementary Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
+Co-requisite: ELE Internship.
+ELE 4474 Internship in Elementary Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
 Co-requisite: ELE 4454.
+ELE 4481 Methods and Materials for the Elementary Teacher (3) Teaching methods, selection, organization and use of materials and resources in the elementary school discipline(s).
+Observation and teaching experiences will be included.
+Prerequisite: EDU 3310 and admission to TEP.